darasus/ai-blog/content/how-to-build-a-diversified-investment-portfolio.md

   assets, such as private equity, venture capital trusts and commodities.
 A diversified investment portfolio should include a mix of all the various types of stocks, including large-cap, mid-cap and small-cap stocks.
+intro: >-
+  Diversification is one of the most important principles in investing.
+  Diversifying your portfolio helps you manage risk and reduce the negative effects of a single investment falling dramatically in value.

+  If you invest your money in only one stock, mutual fund or exchange-traded fund (ETF), you’re exposed to the risk that comes with putting all your eggs in one basket.
+If that stock plunges in value, so does your entire investment.
+But if you diversify across different types of investments, it’s more likely that at least some of your holdings will not suffer a similar fate.

+  A well-diversified portfolio includes numerous asset classes such as stocks, bonds and cash; several sizes and types of companies; and perhaps even real estate and alternative assets like private equity or venture capital trusts.
+Read on to learn more about how to build a diversified investment portfolio.
 ---

 ## Asset Allocation: The key to effective diversification